BrotatoBoiV2/Spud/docs/DOCUMENTATION.md

     02:00
         Added comments, need to find a way to make it better though.
         (`#` for single lines and `#~` for multiline)

+    03:47
+        Cleaned u all of the code in each of the source files.

 # Future Plans
 * Fix current keywords; `get`, `set`, `say`
+* Need to have "row and column" metadata for the tokens